avantika-ux/CodSoft_TaskNo01/Task1_Data_Cleaning/README.md

 More tasks will be added here as they're completed.

 ## Tools & Skills
-Python, Pandas, NumPy, Git/GitHub
+Python, Pandas, NumPy, Jupyter Notebook, Git/GitHub

 ## About
-Final-year CSE student — internship tasks completed as part of a structured internship program.
+CodSoft internship tasks focused on Data Cleaning, Preprocessing.